Position

 • Provide in-home care for pets, including feeding, watering, and general supervision.

-• Ensure pets are exercised and entertained, maintaining a safe and comfortable environment.
+• Ensure pets are exercised and entertained, maintaining their physical and mental well-being.

-• Administer medications as prescribed by the pet's owner or veterinarian.
+• Administer medications and treatments as prescribed by veterinarians.

 Qualifications